AnthonySteele/anthonysteele.github.io/AsyncBasicMistakes.md

 Some people have the idea that `Task.Run` is necessary or even good for using `async` and `await`.
 It is not.

+[You should not block on async code](http://blog.stephencleary.com/2017/03/aspnetcore-synchronization-context.html).
+There are times when it can deadlock, and times when it won't.
+There's a very short list of times that you need to do it.
+Avoid it whenever possible.

 In async code, you do not need `Task.Run` to start a task since [The task returned by an async method will be "hot"](http://stackoverflow.com/a/11707546/5599). i.e. already started.
 The very heavyweight `Task.Run` construct ties up threads and adds nothing of value.